tc39/proposal-pattern-matching/README.md

 The matchable is stringified, and the pattern matches if the regex matches the string.
-If the regex defines named capture groups, the names are automatically bound to the matched substrings.
+If the regex defines named capture groups, those names are introduced as bindings, bound to the captured substrings.

 Regex patterns can use [`with`-chaining](#with-chaining) to further match a pattern against the regex's match result.